wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_importwallet.md

 ---
-title: btg:importwallet \[POST\] {disallowed}
+title: btg:importwallet  {disallowed} - Bitcoin Gold
-description: Imports keys from a wallet dump file (see dumpwallet).
-Requires a newwallet backup to include imported keys.Note Use “getwalletinfo” to query the scanning progress.
+description: Example code for the btg:importwallet  {disallowed} json-rpc method. Сomplete guide on how to use btg:importwallet  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters